Krishna-Noutiyal/DAS-AI/random_forest/models/README.md

 ---

-Similar to rfv2 but the dataset is standardized using StanderdScaler from sklearn.
-Better performance is achieved then rfv1
+Similar to rfv2, but the dataset is standardised using StandardScaler from sklearn.
+Better performance is achieved than rfv1

 ## rfv3

 ---

-Similar to rfv2 but the dataset is standardized using MinMaxScaler from sklearn.
+Similar to rfv2, but the dataset is standardised using MinMaxScaler from sklearn.
 Better performance is achieved compared to rfv2.